Moroccan Inspired Chicken: A Meal for Multiple Senses

 After that I came across this recipe for Moroccan Chicken which just looked so beautiful.
 I had some chicken thighs and drumsticks I had been meaning to use, and this would be the perfect recipe for that.

+First, I seasoned the chicken with the spice blend and let it sit in a bowl for 2 hours prior to cooking.
 This dish filled the house with such an amazing aroma.
 Be it the spices on the chicken, maybe the spices in the broth with the lemon, I don’t know.
 What I do know is that until this was ready to go, I was STARVING!

 I brainstormed for sides.
 Rice seemed inevitable.
 Is there a specific style of Moroccan rice?
 I found this recipe for Moroccan Rice Pilaf and used it as my inspiration for the dish below.